ManHinnn0509/vid2pixels.py/README.md

 ## How does it work?

-1. Extract frame from the video every N seconds, then crop it's center out as a square image, resize it and save it.
+1. Extract frame from the video every N millisecond, then crop it's center out as a square image, resize it and save it.
+(Set it to 1000 to extract a frame every 1 second)

 2. Loop through every images saved, calculate the average color of them and save the calculation result as a JSON file.